fufu666-max/secret-vote-box/README.md

    - Navigate to `http://localhost:8080`

 4. **Connect your wallet**
-   - Click "Connect Wallet" in the top right
+   - Click "Connect Wallet" (top right)
-   - Select your preferred wallet (MetaMask, Rainbow, etc.)
+   - Select your wallet (MetaMask, Rainbow, etc.)
    - Ensure you're connected to the correct network (localhost or Sepolia)

-## 📖 Usage Guide
+## 📖 Usage Guide (Community Theme)

-### Creating a Poll
+### Create a Poll (Proposal)

 1. **Navigate to "Create Poll"**
-2. **Fill in poll details**:
+2. **Fill in details**:
-   - Title: The poll question
+   - Title: poll question (e.g., “Adopt proposal X?”)
-   - Description: Additional context
+   - Description: background/context
-   - Options: At least 2 voting options
+   - Options: at least two choices
-   - Expiration: When the poll should close (minimum 5 minutes from now)
+   - Expiration: end time (at least 5 minutes in the future)
-3. **Click "Create Poll"** and confirm the transaction in your wallet
+3. **Click "Create Poll"**, then confirm in your wallet

-### Voting
+### Vote

-1. **Browse active polls** on the home page
+1. Browse active polls on the home page
-2. **Click on an option** to cast your encrypted vote
-3. **Confirm the transaction** in your wallet
+2. Click an option and confirm the transaction
-4. Your vote is encrypted and cannot be viewed until the poll expires
+3. Your choice is encrypted on-chain and hidden until the poll ends

-### Viewing Results
+### View Results

-- **Active polls**: Vote counts are encrypted and not visible
+- **Active**: total count and individual choices are encrypted and hidden
-- **Expired polls**: Vote counts can be decrypted and viewed
+- **Ended**: each option’s count and percentage are publicly shown; identities are never revealed
-- **My Votes**: View all polls you've voted on
+- **My Votes**: highlights your choice locally on your device (not shared)

-## 🔧 Smart Contract Functions
+## 🔧 Smart Contract (Core)

 ### `createPoll(title, description, options, expireAt)`
 Creates a new poll with the specified parameters.